 Stephen Hawking (1942-2018)

 I don’t have much positive to say about motor neurone disease, but it taught me not to pity myself because others were worse off, and to get on with what I could do.
 I’n happier now than before I developed the condition.

 Perhaps the single biggest lesson the physicist and cosmologist Stephen Hawking has to to teach us is the importance of resilience.
 Struck down by motor neurone disease when a student – he was diagnosed aged 21 – his doctors told him he had two or three years at best.
 Hawking refused to give in to a disease that progressively removed his ability to move.
-He now communicates with the help of a voice synthesiser operated by a cheek muscle.
-He has one of the most distinctive voices on the planet and has stuck with it even though it’s now possible to have a more ‘natural’ sounding voice.
-He can speak at only one word a minute.
+He communicated with the help of a voice synthesiser operated by a cheek muscle.
+He had one of the most distinctive voices on the planet and has stuck with it even though it was possible to have a more ‘natural’ sounding voice.
+He could speak at only one word a minute.
 As Hawking’s physical capacity collapsed, he compensated: sharpening his mind, dedicating himself to his science, deepening his understanding of the universe.
-Hawking is not just committed to the pursuit of knowledge.
-He wants to communicate it too, and he is a remarkable communicator, advancing the public understanding of science.
+Hawking was not just committed to the pursuit of knowledge.
+He wanted to communicate it too, and he was a remarkable communicator, advancing the public understanding of science.
 His books, he said, he wanted to see on sale in airports.
 His A Brief History of Time achieved that status.
-Although one of the most high profile people with a disability in the world today, Hawking has been determined to transcend his disability.
-It does not define him, and has not quelled him.
+Although one of the most high profile people with a disability, Hawking was determined to transcend his disability.
+It did not define him.

 David Attenborough (1926-)

 The only way to save a rhinoceros is to save the environment in which it lives because there’s a mutual dependency between it and millions of other species of both animals and plants.